gederajeg/applicative-buy/README.md

 ## Overview

-The is a repository containing the dataset and R codes for our [paper](https://tufs.repo.nii.ac.jp/records/2000019) ([Rajeg and Arka 2023](#ref-rajeg_usage-based_2023)) that has been published in [NUSA](http://www.aa.tufs.ac.jp/en/publications/nusa) (*Linguistic
+This is a repository containing the dataset and R codes for our [paper](https://tufs.repo.nii.ac.jp/records/2000019) ([Rajeg and Arka 2023](#ref-rajeg_usage-based_2023)) that has been published in [NUSA](http://www.aa.tufs.ac.jp/en/publications/nusa) (*Linguistic